 - Yesterday's Activity: Shows what your PRTG server did for you on the day before.
 Hover over the mini graph to show the number of sensor scans on a specific day.
 See also section PRTG Status—System Status, section Activity History.
 Click Show Tickets in the section My Open Tickets to display all open tickets that are assigned to you.

 - Paessler Blog: Shows recent information about PRTG and Paessler.
 Click the heading of an article to open it on the Paessler website.

 - Update Available: Shows the version number of your PRTG on premises core server and the version number of the latest available PRTG version.
-You see the label NEW if there is a newer version available.
+You see the label NEW if a newer version is available.
 Click Install Update to open the PRTG Auto-Update page.

 - If your PRTG on premises installation is currently not Secure Sockets Layer (SSL) secured, the welcome page asks you to Enable SSL encryption for the PRTG website.
 Click Switch to SSL and in the Do you want to switch to SSL? dialog, click Yes, switch to SSL now to enable SSL encryption.
 Click the Close button to remove this note from the welcome page.
 See also section System Administration—User Interface.